istio/istio.io/content/en/docs/reference/config/analysis/ist0151/index.md

 ## How to resolve

-Because the relative operation of `INSERT_BEFORE` was used changing it to absolute operation of `INSERT_FIRST` would resolve the issue:
+Because the relative operation of `INSERT_BEFORE` was used, changing it to absolute operation of `INSERT_FIRST` would resolve the issue:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3